What You Need To Know About Moving A Pet to Dubai

 It looks like you will be moving to Dubai.
 That’s a big change, whether you’re moving from the US or most any other country.
 But there is a growing population of expats in the United Arab Emirates – Dubai and Abu Dhabi, especially – so your relocation isn’t that unusual.
 If your family includes dogs and/or cats, however, their part of your move will be anything but “business as usual.”

 - Dogs are not as welcome in public as they are in most western countries, because they are considered unclean, although with more foreigners arriving with their pets, that is changing to some degree.
 Dog parks are few, and dogs aren’t allowed in parks or on beaches.
-That means exercising Fido the Wonder Dog will take greater creativity.
+That means exercising your dog will take some creativity.

 - Housing that accepts pets is limited, and accommodations can be smaller than what you’re used to.
 How big is your dog?

 - It is prohibited to import any of the following breeds into the UAE: Staffordshire Bull Terrier, American Pit Bull Terrier, American Staffordshire Terrier, American Bully, Brazilian Mastiff, Fila Brasiliero, Argentinian Mastiff, Dogo Argentino, Tibetan Mastiff, Neapolitan Mastiff, French Mastiff, Dogue de Bordeaux, Boerboel, Bullmastiff, Cane Corso, Italian Mastiff, Bully Kutta, Alangu Mastiff, Indian Mastiff, Perro De Presa Canario, Canary Mastiff, Japanese tosa, Presa Canario.

 All is not doom and gloom, though.
 Many expats have moved to Dubai with their pets and the whole family has adapted just fine.
 The key is to know what you’re dealing with so your pets can travel safely and thrive once they arrive.

 The UAE has strict pet import regulations